lightningrodlabs/acorn/web/src/README.md

 `layoutFormula.js` contains the 'auto-layout' algorithm that determines that layout the of the Outcomes on the screen.

-`eventDetection.js` is used to check whether mousemove events, and mouseclick events occur "over" a Outcome so that we can change and update the UI, with hover states, or selection.
+`eventDetection.js` is used to check whether mousemove events, and mouseclick events occur "over" an Outcome so that we can change and update the UI, with hover states, or selection.

 ---